Application Forms, Deadlines and Fees

 If a property owner within a historic district seeks a building permit for exterior work, the owner must receive a Certificate of Appropriateness (COA) from the Memphis Landmarks Commission (MLC).
 To obtain the COA, the property owner must submit an application form with all required application materials and fees by the appropriate application deadline.
 Click here for an application for a Certificate of Appropriateness for exterior improvements to properties within the historic districts.

-View applications to be filed administratively with Office of Planning & Development (these include zoning letters, administrative deviations, overlay district submittals, etc.).
+View applications to be filed administratively with the Division of Planning & Development (these include zoning letters, administrative deviations, overlay district submittals, etc.).

 General Rules for Application Submittals

-All applications to the Office of Planning and Development are found above.
+All applications to the Division of Planning and Development are found above.

 Application Review Process